 Along the West Fork of the White River, in the town of West Fork south of Fayetteville, is what you might call the elite of the elite, as far as “developed” swimming holes are concerned.
 It’s called “Riverside Park.”

-The Long Pool Recreation Area i the Ozark National Forest, northwest of Dover Piney Creek, is well known with floaters during Spring.
+The Long Pool Recreation Area In the Ozark National Forest northwest of Dover along Big Piney Creek is well known with floaters during Spring.
 In the summertime, a large natural pool here turns into a popular swimming hole.
 Camping, picnicking, fishing and hiking can also be enjoyed.

-The Gunner Pool and Recreation Areas in the Ozark National Forest offer prime wilderness swimming and camping adventure.
-Both are located north of the town of Fifty-Six off Highway 14, along scenic North Creek.
+The Gunner Pool and Barkshed Recreation Areas in the Ozark National Forest offer prime wilderness swimming and camping adventure.
+Both are located north of the town of Fifty-Six off Highway 14, along scenic North Sylamore Creek.
 Gunner Pool’s impressive high bluff on the creek is the main swimming hole attraction.
-The area also has 27 wilderness camp sites — water or electric hookups.)
+The area also has 27 wilderness camp sites — ( no water or electric hookups.)